leonjza/port-jump/README.md

 ![logo](./images/port-jump.png)

 > [!WARNING]
 > This is a PoC-scratching-an-itch project.
 Don't actually use this somewhere important, okay?
+Nothing beats a firewall actually blocking stuff.

 ## introduction